 - Beginners Guide to Creating and Researching Your Family Tree

-Helen Osborn BA (History), MA (Archives & Records Management) Merton Park, London, UK (Website)
+Helen Osborn BA (History), MA (Archives & Records Management) Eastbourne, East Sussex, UK (Website)

 Helen is Managing Director at Pharos and has been teaching and lecturing on local history, historical records and genealogy for more than 18 years.
 She is the author of a University of Liverpool accredited distance learning course on records management, and was for many years the Archivist at Young & Co's Brewery PLC.
 Eleven years ago she established a successful genealogy research company, Helen Osborn Research Ltd.